Contacting EMA: post-authorisation

 - Scientific service of the MAH in the EEA as referred to in Article 98 of Directive 2001/83/EC (referred to in section 2.4.5 of the application form)

-Any of the above changes should be submitted via EMA Service desk by choosing from the “Type of question” drop down list <HUMAN - Change of contact – Post Auth> and attaching the filled-in template on company headed paper.
+Any of the above changes should be submitted via EMA Service desk, selecting the tab “Business Services”, category “Human Regulatory”.
+The subcategory to be selected is “Administrative Request - Human”, followed by the sub-option “Notification of changes to Contact Person(s)” and the filled-in template on company headed paper.

 - If you are already registered for an EMA hosted system, your email enquiry will be logged in the new EMA Service Desk portal on your behalf.
 You will shortly receive an email confirmation with the assigned enquiry number.